 \paragraph{Case Study} Through some case studies in Figure \ref{fig:cases}, we show how auxiliary refined knowledge can help improve the predictive performance of the model.
 The Baseline model represents that no auxiliary knowledge is introduced.
-The auxiliary refined knowledge generated by ChatGPT is structured into two components in our method: the first component provides a preliminary estimation of the named entity, while the second component offers a corresponding contextual explanation.
-In these examples, “Leadership Course”, “Big B”, “Maxim” and “Mumbai BJP” are all entities that were not accurately predicted by past methods.
-Because our auxiliary refined knowledge provides explicit explanations for such entities, PGIM completes the correct prediction.
+MoRe$_{\text{Text}}$ and MoRe$_{\text{Image}}$ denote the relevant knowledge of the input text and image retrieved using text retriever and image retriever, respectively.
+In PGIM, the auxiliary refined knowledge generated by ChatGPT is structured into two components: the first component provides a preliminary estimation of the named entity, and the second component offers a corresponding contextual explanation.
+In these examples, "Leadership Course", "Big B", "Maxim" and "Mumbai BJP" are all entities that were not accurately predicted by past methods.
+Because our auxiliary refined knowledge provides explicit explanations for such entities, PGIM makes the correct prediction.

-Furthermore, as shown in Figure \ref{fig:error cases}, we find that there are a large number of cases where named entities that obviously exist in the text are not labeled or labeled erroneously across the entire Twitter-2015 dataset.
-These instances serve as compelling evidence of the robustness of our method, as our model consistently generates accurate predictions even when trained on a dataset containing certain annotation errors.